Home Schedule Grading Policy Academic Policy

 5. orally present and demonstrate their final project.
 (EAC 3) (CAC 3)

-Proficiency Trials (20%): There are two short-question proficiency trials (see the schedule above for dates).
-Each trial contains 20 short questions covering the content from the first ten weeks.
-The first trial focuses on 2D graphics, and the second on 3D graphics.
-The trials emphasize conceptual understanding—you will not need to write code or perform calculations.
-You are expected to recall and understand the computer graphics concepts you have learned.
-Sample trial questions will be provided to help you become familiar with the format.
+3. Midterm Exams (20%): There are two short-answer midterm exams (see the schedule above for specific dates).
+Each exam consists of 20 short questions covering material from the first ten weeks of the course.
+The first exam focuses on 2D graphics, and the second focuses on 3D graphics.
+The exams emphasize conceptual understanding; you will not be required to write code or perform calculations.
+You are expected to recall, recognize, and understand the computer graphics concepts introduced throughout the course.
+Sample exam questions will be provided in advance to help you become familiar with the question format.
+The exams may be conducted either orally or in written form (Week 5-6 and Week 10-11).
+In short, you should be able to describe computer graphics concept clearly at a high level.

-The Grand Enchantment (30%): Toward the end of the semester, you will form a team of three or four to create a Masterpiece on a computer graphics topic chosen from the provided list or one your team proposes.
-Solo projects are permitted, but collaboration is strongly encouraged.
-You will implement your chosen topic using WebGPU, and you are welcome to reuse any code you developed for quests.
+4. Final Project (30%): Toward the end of the semester, you will form a team of three or four to create a Project on a computer graphics topic chosen from the provided list or one your team proposes.
+Solo is permitted, but collaboration is strongly encouraged.
+You will implement your chosen topic using WebGPU, and you are welcome to reuse any code you developed for assignment.
 For some topics, code stems may be provided.
-At the end of the semester, your team will participate in the Archmage's Challenge (held during the last class) to showcase your Masterpiece to your peers.
-You must also document your Masterpiece on a GitHub page or a personal/team webpage and create a video presentation.
-These materials are due at the end of the scheduled final exam time.
-The following section details the grade breakdown for the Grand Enchantment.
+At the end of the semester, your team will participate in the Showdown (Project Demo) (held during the last class) to showcase your Project to your peers.
+You must also document your Project on a GitHub page or a personal/team webpage and create a video presentation.
+These materials are due at the end of the scheduled final exam time (May 6th 2026, 11am).
+The following section details the grade breakdown for the Final Project.

 Item Description Weight